maxwellhadley/node-red-contrib-rfxcom/README.md

 **rfx-meter** Receives messages from wireless energy monitors such as OWL

 **rfx-detector** Receives messages from wireless intruder and smoke detectors.
 **This node and the associated software must not be used in situations where the avoidance of damage to or loss of property, or protection from risk of injury or death, may depend on its correct operation.**

+**rfx-alarm** Sends a 'panic' message to cause smoke detector & intruder alarm sounders to sound.
+**This node and the associated software must not be used in situations where the avoidance of damage to or loss of property, or protection from risk of injury or death, may depend on its correct operation.**